huntertran/ptidej-wordcloud/README.md

 # 3. Config Java VM argument
 <a id="markdown-config-java-vm-argument" name="config-java-vm-argument"></a>

-Stanford POS Tagger is resource consuming.
+Stanford POS Tagger is resource-consuming.
 You will need to increase Java heap size to avoid `java.lang.OutOfMemoryError` exception

-Add/modify this parameters in your vscode settings of Java
+Add/modify these parameters in your `vscode` settings of Java

 ```bash
 "java.jdt.ls.vmargs": "-Xmx4G -Xms512m [existing settings]"